fivetran/dbt_apple_search_ads_source/README.md

 - Models staging tables, which will be used in our transform package

 ## Models
-This package contains staging models, designed to work simultaneously with our [Jira modeling package](https://github.com/fivetran/dbt_apple_search_ads).
+This package contains staging models, designed to work simultaneously with our [Apple Search Ads modeling package](https://github.com/fivetran/dbt_apple_search_ads).
 The staging models:
 - Remove any rows that are soft-deleted
 - Name columns consistently across all packages:
     - Boolean fields are prefixed with `is_` or `has_`
     - Timestamps are appended with `_at`
     - ID primary keys are prefixed with the name of the table.
 For example, the `issue` table's ID column is renamed `issue_id`.
     - Foreign keys include the table that they refer to.
 For example, an issue's `assignee` user ID column is renamed `assignee_user_id`.

 ## Installation Instructions
 Add the following to your `packages.yml` file: